Careers advisers provide information, advice and guidance to help people make realistic choices about their education, training and work

 - research skills for finding out information about a range of careers and training opportunities

 - organisational skills

-- you hold a full driving licence - if this is a requirement for the job.
+A full driving licence is also useful, and is sometimes a requirement of the job.

-Experience of working with young people, or working in advisory positions, will be helpful when you're apply for jobs.
-Other customer service positions, where good communication skills are required, will increase your chances of success at the application stage.
+Experience of working with young people or in an advisory role will help increase your chances of success at the application stage.
 Some course providers will also look for relevant experience.

-You can work in a range of locations in the public, private and voluntary sectors, including schools, colleges and local authorities.
-One of the biggest employers is the National Careers Service, which is delivered by the Education and Skills Funding Agency, and runs an online and telephone advice service.
+You can work in a range of settings in the public, private and voluntary sectors, including schools, colleges and local authorities.

 - schools or further education colleges

 - probation offices

 - housing associations